Subcritical annulus crossing in spatial random graphs

 We denote the underlying probability measure by \(\P_\lambda\) and write \(\E_\lambda\) for the associated expectation operator.

-\begin{remark} Our setup can easily be adapted to vertex sets based on infinite subsets of \(\Z^d\).
+\begin{remark} ~\ \begin{enumerate}[(i)] \item Our setup can easily be adapted to vertex sets based on infinite subsets of \(\Z^d\).
 In that case, translation invariance is with respect to shifts \(x\in\Z^d\) and the subset is to be generated via some stationary site-percolation process.
-Here, the intensity is simply given via \(\lambda:=\P(o\in \scrV)\).
-The standard example is Bernoulli site-percolation with retention parameter \(\lambda\in(0,1]\), \cite{Grimmett1999}.
+Here, the intensity is simply given as \(\lambda:=\P(o\in \scrV)\).
+The standard example is Bernoulli site-percolation with retention parameter \(\lambda\in(0,1]\) \cite{Grimmett1999}.
 We will discuss other and more correlated examples in Section~\ref{sec:correlatedExamples}.
 We only require one technical assumptions for our proof to work.
 Instead of working with the Euclidean norm, we have to work under the norm \(||\cdot||_\infty\) on the lattice in order to guarantee appropriate scalings of annulus boundaries.
 However, due to equivalence of norms, this causes no lack of generality.
 To keep notation concise, we will only use the point process notation and the Euclidean norm throughout the manuscript.
 We comment in Remark~\ref{rem:proofMain} after the proof of our main theorem on the changes that have to be made when replacing the point process with a percolated lattice. \item The assumption that the graph is locally finite, i.e.\ Property~\ref{G:locallyFinite}, is not strictly necessary to formulate our results.
 Indeed, our main assumptions concerning long-range effects (cf.\ Definitions~\ref{def:mixing} and~\ref{def:longEdges} below) imply Property~\ref{G:locallyFinite} whenever a subcritical annulus-crossing phase exists.
 Nonetheless, we retain local finiteness as a standing assumption, both for clarity of exposition and because our motivation and results are primarily meaningful in this setting.
 We also note that local finiteness of both, the graph and the underlying vertex set, entails that connection probabilities decay with distance: vertices that are close together are, in general, more likely to be connected than an otherwise comparable pair separated by a much larger distance.
 This decay, however, need not be monotone. \end{enumerate} \end{remark}